-Established in 2001 by the Office of Multicultural Student Affairs (OMSA), Always Reaching Upward (ARU) is a mentorship program dedicated to the academic and sociocultural success of new incoming college students.
-Experienced college students are paired up with new incoming students to provide a year-round connection with UW-Parkside and its resources.
+Established in 2001 by the Office of Multicultural Student Affairs (OMSA), Always Reaching Upward (ARU) is a mentorship program dedicated to the academic and sociocultural success of incoming college students.
+Experienced college students are paired with incoming students to provide a year-long connection with UW-Parkside and its resources.

 What are the benefits?

-By participating in this program, protégés will receive a Success Coach who will be designated to assist the student in achieving a successful first-year experience.
+By participating in this program, protégés will receive a Success Coach who will assist the student in achieving a successful first-year experience.

 Success Coaches provide: